 Long banks of cloud encroached steadily from the south.
 Darkness drifted in as Helen accelerated through the hills towards Tawa and circled the edge of the Porirua Basin.
 As she passed the black waters of the harbour and the shapes of electric train-lines on her left, the rise to Strathaven away to her right, the motorway lamps became fewer and then disappeared, until Helen could see only the shifting asphalt in her headlights.
 Then there was a muffled bang.
 The car began to vibrate as the shredded left-front tyre hit the fender.
 The whole vehicle swayed and poised on the brink of rolling over--Helen had no time to scream as she ploughed at speed into the median strip.

 When the car finally came to rest, in a knot of toetoe, Helen clambered out unhurt.
-The road was empty, the distant house-lights of Porirua continued shining without change--it was hard to believe that the world had not noticed.
+The road was empty, the distant house-lights of Porirua continued shining without change--it was hard to believe that the world had not noticed the accident.
 Helen switched off the ignition and stepped back to peer at the damage.
 The car seemed more or less intact, but she couldn't picture herself driving it again.
 Suddenly her knees seemed to desert her.
 She sat down on the lumpy turf, trying hard not to cry.

 A moment later, the ground beside her was bathed with twin haloes of light.
 The beams swerved--another car was pulling to a stop.
 Its door opened and a man got out.